Kenwood TS-890/ ICOM IC-7300MK2 Band Decoder

 Testing status

-- The VCC-switched version is already tested with Kenwood transceivers
+- The VCC-switched version is already tested with Kenwood TS-890, ICIM IC-7300MK2 and older ICOM 706 transceivers